OHDSI/BookOfOhdsi-2ndEdition/representation/vocabularies.md

 "Atrial fibrillation" from ICD-9, Read, MeSH, etc., are all mapped to a single SNOMED concept in the Condition domain.
 UMLS, in contrast, groups
-synonymous terms under a CUI but does not designate one as “the code to use” serving as a translation table and not enforcing a single vocabulary for data encoding.
+synonymous terms under a CUI but does not designate one as "the code to use" serving as a translation table and not enforcing a single vocabulary for data encoding.
 UMLS contains many international vocabularies, but historically it has had a strong U.S.